dashpay/docs/introduction/features.rst

 vote can be used on budget proposals or important decisions that affect Dash.

-Masternodes cost money and effort to host so they are paid a share of the block reward as an incentivize.
+Masternodes cost money and effort to host so they are paid a percentage ofthe block reward as an incentivize.
 With current masternode numbers and rewards, masternodes earn approximately a 8% return on 1000 Dash (which means 6.97 Dash or USD1360 in July 2017) for the year of 2017.
 This `tool <https://stats.masternode.me/>`_ shows a live calculation of masternode earnings.
 These rewards decrease by 7% each year, but the rising value of Dash should offset these reductions.
-As a matter of fact, masternodes were receiving 140 Dash per month at the beginning of 2016, but this was actually less money than
-today: USD600 per month.
+As a matter of fact, masternodes were receiving 140 Dash per month at the beginning of 2016, but this was actually less money than today: USD600 per month.
 There is also the possibility for masternodes to earn money from fees in the future.

 .. _privatesend: